hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 ## Role

 An optional feature.
-Be default, it is present on all Iroha 2 deployments when they're compiled in the private blockchain configuration.
+By default, it is present on all Iroha 2 deployments when they're compiled in the private blockchain configuration.

 ### `FindAllRoles`